 No cyclone threatens the Northern Islands

-The level of alertness is VERT
+The level of alertness is GREEN

 General information on Saint-Martin and Saint-Barthelemy

-The 2 most northerly French islands of the West Indies, but also the smallest, form a meteorological territory which is called "the Northern Islands" given their proximity.
+The 2 most northerly French islands of the West Indies, but also the smallest, form a meteorological territory called “the Northern Islands” given their proximity.
 Saint-Martin (SXM) has about 35.000 inhabitants in the French part and 4.000 more in the Dutch part for an area of around 93 km².
 Saint-barthelemy for its part has a little over 9.000 inhabitants for an area of around 21 km².

 Their exposure to the risk of cyclones is high due to their location north of the West Indies but their very small size means that they are much less affected than Guadeloupe and almost as much as Martinique.
 However, we note that the systems which pass over Saint-Martin and Saint-Barthelemy are globally more violent than those of the other French islands of the Antilles.